darento/process_petsys/README.md

 # event_petsys

-The idea of this module is to provide with a general use of PETsys compact data format to work with.
+The idea of this module is to provide anyone with some basic functions to use PETsys compact data format to work with.